By:

 5. Otago Central Rail Trail, New Zealand

-Once a railway line, the Otago Central Rail Trail is a 150km trail that offers an immersive journey into New Zealand’s South Island’s history and breathtaking landscape.
-It leads you through rocky landscapes, green pastures, stunning river gorges, and old railway tunnels.
-This trail is particularly appreciated for its slow pace, giving riders ample time to enjoy the scenery and the welcoming local hospitality in the towns along the route.
+Once a railway line, the Otago Central Rail Trail is a 150km trail that offers an immersive journey into New Zealand’s South Island’s history and landscape.
+It leads you through rocky terrain, green pastures, river gorges, and old railway tunnels.
+This trail is particularly appreciated for its slow pace, giving riders ample time to enjoy the scenery.

 6. Cape Town Cycle Tour, South Africa

 The Cape Town Cycle Tour is not just a race, but a spectacle and a challenge with the stunning backdrop of Cape Town and the Cape Peninsula.
-The 109km route takes cyclists around a peninsula that offers dramatic scenery, including the iconic Table Mountain, breathtaking coastal roads, and a challenging climb up Chapman’s Peak.
-The fact that it’s the world’s largest individually timed cycle race adds to the exhilaration and the sense of achievement.
+The 109km route takes cyclists around a peninsula with dramatic scenery, including the iconic Table Mountain, coastal roads, and a challenging climb up Chapman’s Peak.
+The fact that it’s the world’s largest individually-timed cycle race adds to the exhilaration and the sense of achievement.

 7. La Route Verte, Canada

 Covering over 5,000km, La Route Verte or “The Green Route” is an expansive network of bike paths in Quebec.
-The route, which crosses urban areas as well as the most rural and scenic landscapes, offers something for every cyclist—from the cobblestone streets of Old Quebec City to the panoramic views of the St. Lawrence River and the breathtaking vistas of the Gaspé Peninsula.
+The route, which crosses urban areas as well as rural and scenic landscapes, offers something for every cyclist—from the cobblestone streets of Old Quebec City to the sweeping views of the St. Lawrence River and vistas of the Gaspé Peninsula.

 8. Shimanami Kaido, Japan

 This unique 60km route is an experience in itself.
 Shimanami Kaido connects Japan’s main island of Honshu to the island of Shikoku, passing over six small islands in the Seto Inland Sea.
-Cyclists can enjoy the tranquil beauty of the islands, the strikingly blue sea, hilltop views, and citrus groves along the way.
-The journey also provides a chance to explore local Japanese culture, history, and cuisine on each of the islands.
+Cyclists can enjoy the peaceful beauty of the islands, the blue sea, hilltop views, and citrus groves along the way.

 9. Carretera Austral, Chile

 Known as the Southern Route, Ruta Austral is a 1,240km path running through the remote and incredibly beautiful region of Patagonia.
-The trail presents the toughest of conditions—unpaved roads, harsh weather, and isolated stretches—but rewards with some of the most stunning views of untouched forests, towering mountains, turquoise waters, and hanging glaciers.
+The trail presents the toughest of conditions—unpaved roads, harsh weather, and isolated stretches—but rewards with some of the most stunning views of of forests, mountains, and glaciers.
 It’s a journey for the brave and adventurous, bringing you face-to-face with raw, natural beauty at its best.

 10. Danube River Path, Germany to Hungary